 Gail Lalk is a Licensed Professional Counselor and a Licensed Clinical Alcohol and Drug Counselor in the state of New Jersey, specializing in therapy for adolsecents and young adults.
 She opened her private practice, Young Adult Therapy, in 2014, which focuses on providing mental health treatment for adolescents and young adults age 13 to 30.
 In September, 2016 she received the "Best of Morris Plains" award in the area of psychotherapy.
 From March 2010 to July 2016, she was the primary adolescent counselor at The Willow Tree Center in Morris Plains, New Jersey.
 In those six years, Gail provided one-on-one counseling for over 200 adolescents and adults who were referred primarily because of issues related to their use or abuse of drugs and alcohol.
 She has taught the prevention program "Keys to Inner Visions" to several hundred middle school and high school students in Morris County.
 This program involves the students in interactive group discussions about topics that affect their daily decision making and behaviors, including family dynamics, peer communications, personal identity issues, anxiety and depression, social networking, bullying, racism, and substance use and abuse.
 She is also a certified trainer for the prevention program "We're Not Buying It 2.0" that addresses how media influences children and adolescents in their choices about drugs, alcohol, and other risky behaviors.

-In the last six years Gail has received advanced training in ethics, trauma processing, sleep disorders, PTSD, mindfullness techniques, suicide prevention, DiClimente's Readiness for Change model, grief counseling, the gut microbiome and and other topics related to mental health.
+In the last six years Gail has received advanced training in social anxiety, panic disorder, ethics, trauma processing, sleep disorders, PTSD, mindfulness techniques, suicide prevention, DiClimente's Readiness for Change model, grief counseling, the gut microbiome and and other topics related to mental health.

 Gail maintains an active presence on Facebook, posting articles and commentary relevent to young adults and their parents.
 Visit her on Facebook at www.facebook.com/youngadulttherapy.